 Complaints may happen at any phase of the subscriber lifecycle for a different set of reasons.
 One of them is mismatched expectations.

-As far as you are delivering the requested content, you are good.
+As far as you are delivering conversion-optimized content, you are good.
 Problems arise when you are not.

 For example, your subscription page says “You will receive our newsletter, tips, and tricks” but the recipient receives promotional emails every day.
 These daily ads, unrequested and unexpected, can elevate your complaints.